• Skip to primary navigation

 overhead of bulgogi ground beef on top of rice

 • Low-sodium soy sauce– make sure to use a reduced sodium variety.
-This will add tons of savory and umami flavor to the dish.
-If you are planning to make a gluten-free version of this dish, use tamari or coconut aminos.
+If you are planning to make it gluten-free, use tamari or coconut aminos.

-• Mirin– this rice wine is common in Japanese cooking.
-It has a tangy and sweet flavor that blends and balances well with the soy sauce.
-You can substitute it with another cooking sherry or another very dry white wine.
+• Mirin– you can substitute mirin with another cooking sherry or another very dry white wine.

-• Rice wine vinegar– a dash will give the sauce a bright balancing flavor!
-You can use white vinegar or apple cider vinegar too.
+• Rice wine vinegar– you can use white distilled vinegar or apple cider vinegar instead.

 How to make easy beef bulgogi